tobydriscoll/udmath305/src/_build/html/_sources/linalg/vector_algebra.md

 where the $c_j$ are called **coefficients** of the linear combination.
 ````

 Linear combinations interact conveniently with linear functions.
-If $L$ is linear, then according to the properties in the [definition](definition-linear),
+If $L$ is linear, then according to the properties in the [definition of linearity](definition-linear),

 $$
 L( c_1 \bfx_1 + c_2 \bfx_2 + \cdots c_n \bfx_n ) = c_1 L(\bfx_1) + c_2 L(\bfx_2) + \cdots + c_n L(\bfx_n).